jonatanaspesaitis/jonatanaspesaitis.github.io/about.md

 Howya, I'm Jonathan (my Lithuanian name is Jonatanas Pešaitis so that's what you're seeing in the brackets at the top of the blog.)

-I was raised in Ireland and got educated in the sciences there, that is before I dropped out and went into business.
+I was raised in Ireland and got educated in the sciences there, that is before I dropped out and went into entrepreneurship.
 Since then I've travelled the world, mainly Asia and Europe and did some cool things in business like hit a few billion views across projects.

 Currently I'm more interested in forming my ideas and sharing them with people who are interested.
 That is what this blog is about.